 Jefferson meant, I think, that we have a right to certain preconditions that will allow us to pursue happiness: freedom of speech, so we can speak our minds and learn from others; a career open to talents, so our efforts may be rewarded; freedom of worship, so we may find our way to heaven; and a free market, so we can pursue prosperity.
 Read this way, Jefferson’s right to the pursuit of happiness is an elaboration of the right to liberty.
 Liberty means not only freedom from coercion, or freedom under the law—or even the right to participate in politics—it is also a right to live in a free community in which individuals themselves decide how they want to achieve happiness.
-The “public happiness” to which Jefferson aspired can therefore be attained, since public happiness requires liberty in this expanded sense, as Hannah Arendt would later note.
+The “public happiness” to which Jefferson aspired can therefore be attained, since public happiness requires liberty in this expanded sense.

 Jefferson was well aware that being free to pursue happiness does not mean that everyone will be happy.
-And yet, as Adam Sternbergh explains, we trick ourselves into thinking we know what is needed to be happy: a promotion, a new car, a vacation, a good-looking partner.
+And yet we trick ourselves into thinking we know what is needed to be happy: a promotion, a new car, a vacation, a good-looking partner.
 We believe this even though we know there are plenty of people with good jobs, new cars, vacations, and attractive partners, and many of them are miserable.
 But they, too, imagine their misery can be fixed by a bottle of Pétrus or a yacht or public adulation.
 In practice, our strategies for finding happiness are usually self-defeating.
 There’s plenty of empirical evidence to suggest that much of what we do to gain happiness doesn’t pay off.
 It seems that aiming at happiness is always a misconceived project; happiness comes, as John Stuart Mill insisted, as the unintended outcome of aiming at something else.
 “The right to the pursuit of happiness,” wrote Aldous Huxley, “is nothing else than the right to disillusionment phrased in another way.”

 This problem is particularly acute in our modern consumer economy, in which political institutions, the economic system, and popular culture are all now primarily dedicated to the pursuit of happiness.
 This has had the perverse effect of creating a world of frustration and disappointment in which so many discover that happiness is beyond their grasp.
 The economy fails to deliver for the majority but urges everyone to spend beyond their means.
 We engage in “retail therapy,” spending for the momentary gratification of acquisition.
 We encounter advertisements that wrap themselves around us like a blizzard of snow, each promising that if we spend, and go on spending, we will be rewarded with endless delights.
 This spending helps drive climate change, which threatens to make the planet uninhabitable.
 Moreover, our sense of who we are seems to be increasingly detached from reality; we live out fantasy versions of ourselves, playing our own private form of air guitar.
 To constantly pursue something you can never catch is a form of madness.
 We have built this madness into the very structure of our lives.
 Every society in the world aims at economic growth, and every society encourages the endless accumulation of wealth.
 When it comes to wealth, we have great difficulty in saying enough is enough, because it is hard to know when we can safely say we have enough to face down every possible catastrophe.